 One, obviously, can not not be noticed wearing a bra in public.
-The trick, in fact, is for the one wearing it not making it about the bra.
-Though this is about the bra, you might be tempted to say at first.
+The trick, in fact, is for the one wearing it to not make it into a thing.
+About the bra.
+But this is about the bra, you might, at first, be tempted to say.
 But, oh-la-la, it’s not.
-It’s about the attitude one very naturally has.
+It’s about the attitude one, very naturally, has.
 Prior to wearing it, while wearing it and post wearing it.
 Rather than what’s in it.
 Apples.
 In.
 It.
 Because apples know we love them.
 They’re apples.

 Walk, walk fashion baby, work it move that bitch crazy.